Unthrottled/ultra-marathon/content/index.md

 - "Doesn't he know how to give up?"
 - "He probably has nothing better to do."

-There are many more that willed into existence, a picture is worth a thousand words, right?
+A picture is worth a thousand words, right?
 Instead of laboring on the point anymore, I want to get to the primary point of this project.

-Leaving the entire story to be told only by green squares on some website, that only means things to my peers, is unacceptable.
+Leaving the entire story to be told only by green squares on some website, which only has meaning to my peers, is unacceptable.
 Just moving on without saying anything, feels wrong.
 What I am going to do instead, is catalog all the important lessons I have learned by shoving my face into the grindstone over the past 7 years.
 This way I give myself the ability to _let go_ past habits and start a new chapter of my life.

 Yes, I am aware that it is the same thing as _giving up_.
 However, it is wrapped in a pretty bow and easier for me to cope with.
 Which presents many new opportunities to find greater meaning in life.

 I want to start the next chapter in my life, but first my friend, let my tell you where I have been so far.
-Selfishly, I think that my full story deserves to be observed, and this is where you can view it.
+Selfishly, I think that my full story deserves to be heard, and this is where it is told.

 # What to expect

 As you might have already guessed, all of these posts are going to be really personal.
-You are going to get a good idea of my personality and who I am if you choose to continue.
+Nothing crazy intimate, but you are going to get a good idea of my personality.
-While I do feel a bit uneasy about sharing these, I also have to think about the other side.
+While I do feel a bit uneasy about sharing these, I also have to think about the other side of the coin.
-Reading stories about someone's life is something I find, interesting.
+Reading stories about someone's life is something I find interesting.
-Therefore, I should assume as you taking a glimpse into mine, you feel the same way.
+Therefore, I should assume you feel the same way, as you taking a glimpse into mine.

 Another hope of mine you can spend less time figuring out some lessons I learned the hard way.
 That you _do not_ need to spend a ridiculous amount of time outside of work, to get better at doing _work_.
 I still think that you should at least try to find your ultimate self, the peak of your performance.
-While avoiding getting yourself stuck in into a time sink you have fell into a long time ago.
+Just avoid getting yourself stuck in into a time sink you fell into a long time ago.

 Also keep in mind, that most of these words are directed towards me.
 This is an effort in helping me let go of something that is starting to no longer deliver expected results.